SSRQ-SDS-FDS/__ssrq_existdb/type/__ssrq_existdb_job/man.rst

    Must be one of:

    ``present``
-      the job is defined in the eXist config file ``absent``
+      the job is defined in the eXist-db config file ``absent``
-      the job is not defined in the eXist config file xquery the path to the XQuery file stored in the database that implements this job, e.g. ``/db/myCollection/myJob.xql``.
+      the job is not defined in the eXist-db config file xquery the path to the XQuery file stored in the database that implements this job, e.g. ``/db/myCollection/myJob.xql``.